How is PVC Resin Made

 Screens sort the dried powder by particle size.
 Suspension PVC particles typically measure 50-200 micrometers in diameter—about the thickness of a human hair.

 The finished product is a free-flowing white powder with no smell.
 It looks almost like flour.
-This is PVC resin, ready for compounding and processing into finished products.
+This is PVC resin, ready for compounding and processing into PVC plastic products.

 What Happens After PVC Resin is Produced?